andreas-jonsson/vbados/README.md

   Multiple DOS boxes can use this driver simultaneously, and clicks in the DOS window will be passed through to the correct running DOS application.

-* PS/2 Wheel and 3 button mouse support, using the API from CuteMouse.

 * Integration with VirtualBox: in many DOS programs, the mouse can be used without requiring capture, and will seamlessly integrate with the mouse cursor in the host.
   The mouse cursor will be rendered by the host rather than the guest OS, appearing much more responsive.
   Programs/games that utilize relative mouse motion information will be "jumpy" when this is enabled, so this integration can be disabled (either from the VirtualBox menu or by using `vbmouse integ off` after loading the driver).

+* Integration with VMware/qemu vmmouse: like the above.
+  Use `vbmouse integ off` to disable it for software requiring relative mouse motions.
+  Host mouse cursor is not implemented and will be always rendered by the guest.

+* Wheel and 3 button mouse support, using the API from CuteMouse.
+  This is currently limited to the VirtualBox/VMware integration, albeit limited PS/2 wheel support is planned.

 * A companion driver for Windows 3.x that uses this driver (via int33h) instead of accessing the mouse directly, so that Windows 3.x gains some of the features of this driver (like mouse integration in VirtualBox).